 In my kitchen, we don't have a restaurant's ready supply of open bottles to tinker in search of a laser-focused, ideal food-and-beverage pairing.
 For me, the untested bottle that I open up is the bottle I am going to drink, whether or not it's perfectly compatible.
 But that's where learning the basics of how to make food and drinks go well together comes in handy—especially the ability to adjust what I'm cooking to the bottle I'm drinking.

-Cider's a pairing workhorse: it's pretty easy to find food that tastes great with it, whether you're drinking at a midweek dinner or a celebratory feast.
+Cider's a blank canvas for pairing: it's pretty easy to find food that tastes great with it, whether you're drinking at a midweek dinner or a celebratory feast.
 Cider's low alcohol and carbonation help to add a little light to heavy meals and prepare the palate for a new bite.
 And its natural fruitiness pairs as well with pork chops as it does with a kale salad.

 A Few Basic Methods

 If you are looking for a broader guide to matching food with all sorts of drinks, our editor, Maggie Hoffman, posted an approachable primer on food and drink pairing that will break down all nuances for you.
 Today, though, we will focus on one specific pairing concept for cider: seeking resonance.
 Resonance is just what it sounds like; combining food and drink in harmony with one another.
 A few ways to approach resonance include: